work of wind, work of water

 2018 - present

-Based in an area of Southern California’s Mojave Desert, work of wind, work of water is an ongoing exploration of the area’s climate, topography, and geologic history through printmaking experiments with local materials, low-impact long & short term installations, and timelapse photography.
+Based in an area of Southern California’s Mojave Desert, work of wind, work of water engages aspects of the location’s climate, topography, and geological history through printmaking experiments, low-impact long & short term installations, and timelapse video.

-Visiting the site each winter for varying lengths of time since 2018, previous installations are retrieved while new ones are set up.
-More details below.
+Returning to the region repeatedly for varying lengths of time since 2018, previous installations are retrieved while new ones are set up.
+Selected work and details below.

 2022